calyxir/project/notes/fud2-next.md

 * Manual plan specification.
 We should think about how to do this in a simple, obvious way that is not necessarily convenient for the user.
 * Pre-baked plan reuse.
 To make these manual plans actually usable, let's provide a way to embed a few pre-specified plans inside the fud2 executable.
 Then, we'll build some kind of CLI option to select one of these pre-existing plans.
+* Consider making one or two standalone fud-core clients that are *not* fud2, as a way to demonstrate its functionality.
+Maybe we can try to make a gcc/clang-like C/C++ driver, for instance?
+Having a somewhat compact fud-core client would help us write up the general ideas in the design, separate from the needs of the Calyx ecosystem.

 Desiderata for the Data Model